Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 Now that chat completion is selected, click the left most hamburger menu looking icon at the top (AI Response Configuration) to open the Chat Completion Presets Panel on the left of Sillytavern.

 Then use the import icon to import the preset json file.
 After importing, ensure your new preset is selected in the drop down to use it.

+> [!WARNING]
-Any changes you make to the preset below, whether they be to sampler sliders, reasoning settings, or toggle states or custom toggles will be lost unless you hit the save button under the dropdown at the top of this panel.
+> Any changes you make to the preset below, whether they be to sampler sliders, reasoning settings, or toggle states or custom toggles **will be lost** unless you hit the save button under the dropdown at the top of this panel.

 ## How do I add a new/custom toggle